ContextLab/storytelling-with-data/assignments/assignment 4/Assignment_4.md

 # Submitting your assignment

-Please submit your assignment by making a pull request adding your assignment files to the `data-stories/VT-DoH` folder in the course repository.
+Please submit your assignment by making a pull request adding your assignment files to the `data-stories/climate` folder in the course repository.

 # Further resources and reading

-During one of our class meetings, we will have a discussion with several representatives from the Vermont Department of Health.
-This will provide an opportunity for the Department of Health to describe some of the issues they are most interested in.
+During one of our class meetings, we will have a discussion with a representative from Climate Interactive.
+This will provide an opportunity for the organization to describe some of the issues they are most interested in.
 The discussion will also provide an opportunity for us to engage with the representatives about relevant issues of interest to students in the class, brainstorm potential approaches, and so on.
 This part of the course